pierceray/digitalpierce/README.md

 ## Installation

-run `yarn` to install the dependencies
+- run `yarn` to install the dependencies
+- `yarn global add grunt-cli` to run the commands as written, or prefix the commands with `npx <command>`

 ## How to Use